cyberrage-ananymus/Cyber-Defense-Shield/README.md

 - Added `config.py` validation at startup - catches wrong types/values (e.g. a threshold set to a string, a negative rate limit) with a clear message instead of a confusing traceback deep inside some method
 - Added a basic test suite (`tests/test_defense_modules.py`, stdlib `unittest` only) covering web-attack-scan tailing/rotation, ARP spoofing detection, kernel module comparison, config validation, and `--dry-run`'s command interception
 - Documented an optional, reduced-privilege systemd configuration for `--daemon` (capabilities instead of full root) in `cyber-defense-shield.service` - commented out by default since it needs verification on your specific distro, but available for anyone who wants it
+- Added a prominent "not a replacement for a WAF/EDR/antivirus" warning at the top of the README and printed by the app itself on startup
+- Web Attack Scan rotation detection now also checks the log file's inode, not just its size - catches a rotation the size check alone could miss if the new file happens to already be larger than the old offset before the next check
+- Added real `rkhunter` integration (Option 11): runs an actual scan if installed, gives install instructions if not, instead of relying solely on this project's own basic rootkit heuristics - both independent reviews converged on this as the highest-value next step
+- Added `MalwareDetector.BASELINE_FILE` permissions/location note and 4 more unit tests (inode rotation, dependency-check-adjacent logic) - 16 tests total

 ### v1.3.1 (2026)
 - Added Web Attack Scan (Option 15): actually wires up the SQL_INJECTION/XSS/PATH_TRAVERSAL signatures in config.py's ATTACK_PATTERNS to a real check against nginx/apache access logs - these patterns previously existed in config.py but were never read by any code